onflow/docs/docs/tools/wallets.md

 ---
 sidebar_position: 6
-description: Store, send, and receive Flow tokens and digital assets securily on the Flow blockchain network.
+description: Store, send, and receive Flow tokens and digital assets securely on the Flow blockchain network.
 A convenient and safe way to manage and interact with cryptocurrency holdings.
 sidebar_custom_props:
   icon: 🔑
 ---

+# Wallets

+Store, manage, and interact securely with Flow tokens and digital assets on the Flow blockchain network.
+Discover a range of wallets that offer convenient ways to handle and safeguard your cryptocurrency holdings, ensuring easy access and enhanced security for your transactions and assets.

 # Wallets